 It is a lead-follow partner dance that involves rhythmic, syncopated, and often sensual movement.

 With the resurgence of Lindy Hop during the 80's and 90's, a Slow/Smooth Lindy style developed that shares a musical tradition with West Coast Swing (WCS) and original Blues dancing.
-This set the stage for a recent spread of contemporary Blues dancing and the evolution of Blues Fusion.
+This set the stage for a recent spread of contemporary Blues dancing and the evolution of Blues-Fusion dancing.

-While open-connection Blues dancing has much in common with WCS (minus the anchors) and Slow Lindy (minus the swivel hips) - unlike WCS, Blues dancing is largely unstructured, without a "standard" basic pattern.
+While open-connection Blues dancing has much in common with WCS (minus the anchors) and Slow Lindy (minus the swivel hips) - unlike WCS and most other partner dances, Blues dancing lacks a "standard" basic pattern.
 As such, Blues dancing relies heavily on explicit weight changes, deep listening, and a dynamic connection, to convey intention.
 Syncopated pulsing is the aesthetic element common to all Blues dancing.

 MY BLUES PHILOSOPHY - THE EMOTIVE CORE

 Most musical genres are recognized through their rhythms: Jazzy Swing usually has evenly-spaced taps, Rock has a boom-chick.
-Blues music emulates the heart with a ba-boom-shhh - forming a pulse and a slide.
+Blues music emulates a heartbeat with a ba-boom---shhh - forming a pulse and a drive/slide.

-Likewise, Blues dancing has a pulse that emulates that heartbeat - and movement comes from what I call the Emotive Core (at the sternum, near the heart).
+Likewise, Blues dancing has a pulse that emulates that heartbeat - and movement comes from what I call the Emotive Core (in Contemporary Blues dancing, at the sternum, near the heart).
 I make a distinction between the Emotive Core, and what ballet dancers would call their Power Core (the pivot point between upper and lower body isolations).
 Your Power Core provides the strength in your movements; your Emotive Core is what communicates your intent.

-In Blues dancing, movement (and particularly the lead) comes from the emotive core.
-If movement is does not originate from the emotive core, then it's not readily communicated to your partner, leading to a break in connection.
+In Blues dancing, movement (and particularly the lead) comes from the Emotive Core.
+If movement does not originate from the emotive core, then it's not readily communicated to your partner, leading to a break in connection (or an intentional isolation).

-By listening to the pulse in the music (it may be implied, particularly in blues-fusion music), then moving from your emotive core (letting your body/frame follow) - your partner (if they are listening) will automatically see/feel your intention.
+By listening to the pulse in the music (it may be implied, particularly in Blues-Fusion music), then moving from your emotive core (letting your body/frame follow) - your partner (if they are listening) will automatically see/feel your intention.
 This is the essence of a body lead.

 Blues dancing is a contact sport.
 Close Embrace involves a firm compressive connection between the Follow's sternum and the Lead's chest, similar to a relaxed Argentine Tango.
-The Lead moves his emotive core with clear intention (forward/back, side-to-side, up/down, rotation) - the Follow is responsible for maintaining connection with the Lead's chest; when the Lead moves backward, the Follow will drive forward to maintain connection; when the Lead moves forward, the Follow will provide resistance.
+The Lead moves their Emotive Core with clear intention (forward/back, side-to-side, up/down, rotation) - the Follow controls/maintains connection via compression of their Emotive Core with the Lead's right suspender line; when the Lead moves backward, the Follow will drive forward to maintain connection; when the Lead moves forward, the Follow will provide resistance.
 The arms may be used for stability, styling, suggestion - but should not be relied on for connection/frame.

 Leads keep their torso and head upright, generally with knees bent.
 Follows keep their torso upright, or slightly leaned in; their head may be upright, or resting on the Lead's shoulder/chest (depending on height).
 A common error for novice Follows is to lean back or press their hips in - this breaks connection, causing the Lead to either lean over, or press their hips into their partner's in order to regain connection.

-This is similar to the connection/frame used in WCS for the starter step, or within a whip.
-The Lead's hand (usually the right) is under the arm and under the shoulder blade of the the Follow's mirror side (usually left).
+This is similar to the connection/frame used in WCS for the starter step, or within a Whip.
+The heel of Lead's hand (usually the right) is under the arm and against the lats the Follow's mirror side (usually left).
 The follow's mirror arm is placed on top of the Lead's arm, with the hand resting in front of the the Lead's shoulder (with some compression).
 The Follow's bicep, forearm and hand provide 3 points of contact for firm connection.
 As with Close Embrace, the Follow controls the tone by their level of compression/resistance.
 The partners' opposite hand may (or may not) be held in a light hand-hold - often held hanging low, or up (no higher than the shoulder); it will only be held above the shoulder for turns/spins, or certain stylistic movements.

 This will be familiar for most partner dancers: one or both hands (mirrored or crossed) held in connection - alternately providing compression or tension.
 This is the one form of physical Blues connection where the Lead sets the tone, and the Follow generally matches.
 Unlike most partner dances, Blues has a "dynamic" tone in connection: the level of compression/tension is controlled by the "energy" of the dance, which will vary from dance-to-dance, with the music moment-to-moment, and with varying partners.